Misachka/Bookworm-corner/README.md

 - [Contributing](#contributing)

 ## Installation
-⚙️ User need to install all dependencies by running npm i and run the application with node server.js
+⚙️ User need to install all dependencies by running npm i and run the application with node server.js if they want to use insomia.
+Otherwise, just click the heruko link.

 ## Usage
-💻 To help a user create a proffesional readme file in more efficient and faster way
+💻To start and save your progress, users should log in first.
+Afterwards, when directed to the homepage, search a book or click a genre.
+When the resulting books appear, you can click the buttons to save book to favorites or add to cart.

 ## License